milgra/sov/README.md

 Please follow these guidelines :

 - use clang format before commiting/after file save
-- use zen_core functions and containers and memory handling
+- use mt_core functions and containers and memory handling
-- make sure that the app is leak free. if you run the dev build it automagically checks for leaks on exit on two levels (zc_memory and clang address sanitizer ) and prints leaks
+- make sure that the app is leak free. if you run the dev build it automagically checks for leaks on exit on two levels (mt_memory and clang address sanitizer ) and prints leaks
 - always run all tests before push
 - test detach/attach new output